dignifiedquire/peercrypt-protocol/README.md

 # Peercrypt Protocol

+> Secure sommunication should not be a privilege!

-The protocol is written [gherkin] format.
+The protocol is written in [gherkin] format.

 ## Goals